slashben/beat-ac-cosign-verifier/README.md

 # The potential issue in this architecture

 There is a classic “TOCTOU” security problem here.
 The image signatures are checked by the Admission Controller.
-However, from a system perspective, it is far from the place where the image is used (in the node).
+IMHO, from a system perspective, it is far from the place where the image is used (in the node).

 **Admission Controller vendors went for a great length implementing this correctly**, however there is a potential source of problem here when verifing signatures: The verifier and the user are two different entities that are running in different services and at different times.